mkaszubowski/mkaszubowski.github.io/_posts/2021-01-09-elixir-event-handling.md

 ## Conclusions

 There is no silver bullet.
-Dealing with events is a challange and each way has its trade-offs.
+Dealing with events is a challenge and each way has its trade-offs.

 It's tempting to treat it as a purely technical problem.
 But it's not.
 The trade-offs of each solution can have a serious impact on the stakeholders of the system.
 Before you make any decision, you understand the constraints and context of your problem domain.